fschrogl/advent-of-code/src/main/java/at/schrogl/aoc/d05/README.md

 For example, consider just the first seven characters of FBFBBFFRLR:

-* Start by considering the whole range, rows 0 through 127.
+* Start by considering the whole fieldDefinition, rows 0 through 127.
 * F means to take the lower half, keeping rows 0 through 63.
 * B means to take the upper half, keeping rows 32 through 63.
 * F means to take the lower half, keeping rows 32 through 47.